NeoLegends/FoSAP/01.03-elevator/README.md

 # Elevator State Machine

-This is a simple program that reads lines containing the letters U, D, A, Z and R from it's standard in and simulates an elevator based on that.
+This is a simple program that reads lines containing the letters U, D, A, Z and R from its standard input and simulates an elevator based on that.
 U means up, D down, A open door, Z close door and R call emergency.